er-zhi/modern-node-auth-zero-dep/README.md

+## Disclaimer: I just want to demonstrate what can be achieved with vanilla Node.js.
+This isn't necessarily the best approach—it's more of a proof of concept.
+The code could be better structured and written, but my goal isn't to reinvent the wheel or build my own framework.
+This is purely a practice exercise in working with JWT.

 **Modern Node.js Auth – Zero Dependencies 🚀**

 If you're **tired of dependency hell** and want a **modern, minimalistic** Node.js authentication system without external packages, this repo is for you!